orzcode/tempy/README.md

     height: 100%;
 }

-which will be the height of the viewport minus the url bar!
+this will result in the height of the viewport minus the url bar!
 ````````````````````````````
 # Future additions would include:
 a loading spinner